lior-abadi/slicing-image-nft/README.md

 - Takes the main big image, vertical and horizontal lines made in Illustrator (or other SVG creator) and adds them to the main big image creating a grid.
 - The horizontal and vertical lines should have the width or height of the big image.
 For example, for a 24,000x18,000 image the vertical lines should have 18,000px of height and the horizontal 24,000px of width.
 - Load each content as well as keeping the offset ratio given into the **nftGeneration.py** program.

+### nftAddCoordinateNumber.py
+- Loads the image with vertical and horizontal coordinate lines and adds the respective coordinates for each row and column (that will be corresponded with the indexes overlayed on each sliced image created before using **nftGeneration.py**

 ## Instructions (in running order)